pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 [Solution]()

-### e) Flashing LEDs 2
+### E) Flashing LEDs 2
-Write same program as above in D) but work with a foor loop.
+Write same program as above in D) but work with a for loop.
 What is the advantage of a for loop in this case?

 [Solution]()